learn-co-curriculum/dsc-postgrad-tableau-intermediate/README.md

 **Step 2**: Go through the course Tableau Desktop Fundamentals, using _Tableau Desktop_ and the notebooks provided through the course to follow along and complete the course.

 ## Summary
 Congratulations, you've finished your second Tableau lesson!
-Your next Tableau lesson will be a Tableau assignment that will allow you to practice your new Tableau skill-set.
+Your next Tableau lesson will be an assignment that will allow you to practice your new Tableau skill-set.